prachijpatel/covid-19_report_generator/README.md

  - #### Some error might occur because of sending email, you need to specify your email address and password.

-- #### For automation i used Cronjob for automatic run my script on particluar time.
+- #### For automation I used Cronjob for running my script on particluar time.